Cat food: Antioxidants

 Nutraceuticals such as antioxidants are considered to be additives of gastrointestinal diets to prevent digestive upset.
 Antioxidants have the ability to remove free radicals from the body which can cause damage to cell membranes, and are involved in chronic degenerative diseases.
 Free radicals amplify inflammation by causing release of pro-inflammatory cytokines.
 Free radicals can be caused by many factors such as stress, disease and age.
 Some oxygen-derived free radicals can produce ischemia in the small bowel and stomach of cats.
 Combinations of antioxidants have been reported to improve serum vitamin status, suppress lipid peroxidation and distributes the effects of exercise on the immune system.
 The most common antioxidants found in cat gastrointestinal diets are vitamin E and vitamin C.

 Taurine

 Cats have a sulfinoalanine decarboxylase deficiency, preventing the synthesis of taurine from cysteine.
 Being able to create their own only in small amounts, dietary taurine is essential for cats.
 Taurine deficiency in cats will develop into dilated cardiomyopathy, heart failure, blindness, deafness, and reproductive issues.
-In the 1980's these symptoms were prevalent and linked to a lack of taurine.
+In the 1980s these symptoms were prevalent and linked to a lack of taurine.
 Commercial cat food was then successfully supplemented with taurine, and this practice continues to this day.
 Synthetic taurine is typically used for supplementation and found to be effective.